Most common data feed file formats

 {"data":{"customers":[{"id":1,"name":"Roberta","age":39,"gender":"M"},{"id":2,"name":"Oliver","age":25,"gender":"M"},{"id":3,"name":"Shayna","age":18,"gender":"F"},{"id":4,"name":"Fechin","age":18,"gender":"M"}]}}

-- In CSV file, as all the data is needed to be saved in plain text format, Image related (JPEG, PNG, JPG, etc.) data is not possible to save.
+- In CSV files, as all the data is needed to be saved in plain text format, Image related (JPEG, PNG, JPG, etc.) data is not possible to save.
 While Excel is a binary format, hence all the Image related data can be easily saved in excel format.

 - CSV is a plain text file, and hence, it is a common file without any standardization or structuring.
 While Excel is highly standardized and structured by keeping in mind the requirements of the present corporate world.